Could the Next Patient in Your ABA Practicum Be a Robot?

 When a Multimeter Is on the List of Suggested Classroom Materials in Your Next Behavioral Science Course

 The robotic simulation allows instructors to dial up the exact scenarios students must master.
-It also allows them to let students engage with situations—such as the self-harm scenario outlined above—that would be dangerous or unethical in the real world.
+It also allows them to let students engage with situations, such as the self-harm scenario outlined above, that would be dangerous or unethical in the real world.
 And even though it’s a machine, seeing a robot throw a tantrum still comes with a more visceral impact than an instructor reading a scenario off a sheet of paper.

-Ai-Driven Robots Will Come With Lifelike Responses To Behavioral Training
+AI-Driven Robots Will Come With Lifelike Responses to Behavioral Training

 The Large Language Models (LLMs) behind modern chatbots can already simulate conversations in various mind-states and at different ages and levels of development.
 Within a few years, you can see how those language skills could be dropped into an android and coupled with behavioral reactions for hyper-real training scenarios.

-Today, the robots are mostly used in research scenarios.
+Today, robots are mostly used in research scenarios.
 But soon, they could be coming to a classroom near you as a training aid.

 Your Expertise in Robotic Patient Treatment May Go Beyond the Classroom